Reason maintenance

-Reason maintenance is a knowledge representation approach to efficient handling of inferred information that is explicitly stored.
-Reason maintenance distinguishes between base facts, which can be defeated, and derived facts.
+Reason maintenance (also Truth maintenance) is a knowledge representation approach to efficient handling of inferred information that is not explicitly stored.
+Reason maintenance distinguishes between base facts, which can later be rejected, and derived facts.
 As such it differs from belief revision which, in its basic form, assumes that all facts are equally important.
 Reason maintenance was originally developed as a technique for implementing problem solvers.
 It encompasses a variety of techniques that share a common architecture: two components—a reasoner and a reason maintenance system—communicate with each other via an interface.
 The reasoner uses the reason maintenance system to record its inferences and justifications of ("reasons" for) the inferences.
 The reasoner also informs the reason maintenance system which are the currently valid base facts (assumptions).
 The reason maintenance system uses the information to compute the truth value of the stored derived facts and to restore consistency if an inconsistency is derived.

 Truth maintenance system

 A truth maintenance system, or TMS, is a knowledge representation method for representing both beliefs and their dependencies and an algorithm called the "truth maintenance algorithm" that manipulates and maintains the dependencies.
 The name truth maintenance is due to the ability of these systems to restore consistency.

 A truth maintenance system maintains consistency between old believed knowledge and current believed knowledge in the knowledge base (KB) through revision.
 If the current believed statements contradict the knowledge in the KB, then the KB is updated with the new knowledge.
 It may happen that the same data will again be believed, and the previous knowledge will be required in the KB.
 If the previous data are not present, but may be required for new inference.
 But if the previous knowledge was in the KB, then no retracing of the same knowledge is needed.
 The use of TMS avoids such retracing; it keeps track of the contradictory data with the help of a dependency record.
 This record reflects the retractions and additions which makes the inference engine (IE) aware of its current belief set.